Pancreas, Gastric Antrum, and Spleen

 Identifying the extent of gastric filling is an important issue for anesthesia, but a smaller issue for internists.
 However, sometimes there is concern for gastroparesis or whether a patient with pancreatitis, bowel obstruction, or even enteritis might have a full stomach, potentially in need of a nasogastric tube.
 The technique for assessing gastric volume was developed by physicians in Belgium and Canada and images from their joint website are used below [gastricultrasound.org].
 Don’t use this exam with stomachs that have been surgically altered or when a large hiatal hernia exists.
 The information below is mostly for reference because detailed assessment of stomach contents won’t be needed often enough for the specifics to be memorized.

 The gastric antrum accurately reflects the content of the entire stomach and lies between the liver and the pancreas, usually in a fairly anterior position.
-The white line shows the approximate scan plane for the this parasagittal exam.
+The white line shows the approximate scan plane for this parasagittal exam.

 The antrum has a characteristic multilayer wall with a thin, hyperechoic, outer serosa (seen only with a high frequency probe in the fasting state).
 The C60 curvilinear probe in ABD mode will usually just see the thicker, hypoechoic outer muscular layer as is seen with the duodenum.

 For the liver region exam the antrum was minimized by having the patient in the left lateral position.
 Now, the focus is on dilating the antrum so the patient is in the right lateral decubitus position.
-Scan the right upper epigastrium longitudinally looking for the antrum near the upper part of the liver, but below the colon.
+Scan the left upper epigastrium longitudinally looking for the antrum near the upper part of the liver, but below the colon.
 The following images are taken from the website [gastricultrasound.org], but the site itself also has excellent clips for further reference.

 Solids, early stage